SickChill/SickChill.Wiki/Settings-explained.md

 `Usenet retention`
 If you use NZB's than check what the retention of your Usenet server is and add the value in this field.
 This prevents Sickrage from sending episode NZB's that are not on your Usenet server anymore.
 Most payed Usenet servers have a retention above 1000 days, but ISP servers generally offer much less like 31 days.
 `Ignore words`
-If SickRage comes across any of those words in the title of a search result, the result will be SKIPPED.
+If Sick-Rage comes across any of those words in the title of a search result, the result will be SKIPPED.
 Apply's to all shows.
 USE WITH CAUTION!
 `Require words`
 Sickrage SKIPPES/IGNORES all search results that dont have those words in the title.
 Apply's to all shows.
 USE WITH CAUTION!
 `Allow high priority`